-Researchers Kim Peters and Alex Haslam published a new study last month in the British Journal of Psychology – a longitudinal study on 218 male Royal Marines recruits embarked on an elite training program.
+The military is well-known for its system of developing leadership and promoting leaders through its rank.
+Researchers Kim Peters and Alex Haslam published a study 22 May 2018 in the British Journal of Psychology – a longitudinal study on 218 male Royal Marines recruits embarked on an elite training program.
 The findings — followers made better leaders.
-According to the authors of the report in The Harvard Business Review:

 It has been generally acknowledged that leaders and followers are opposite identity traits:”They’re completely different ways of looking at the world.
 One is reactive, and the other is proactive.
 One is pessimistic; the other is optimistic.
 Where one sees a to-do list, the other sees possibilities.
 This distinction is preserved in most academic treatments too.
 So, while leadership is deﬁned as a capacity to exert inﬂuence over others, followership is deﬁned as a willingness to accept it.”
 Based on this thinking a leader is someone capable of making decisions and exerting authority.
 While those who enjoy wielding authority are deemed to have a leadership mind-set, authority should not be confused with leadership.

 Those that identified as a follower mind-set by themselves as well as their superiors were often not considered for leadership positions.
 The commanders in the Royal Navy study promoted those who they perceived and those that perceived themselves of the leadership mind-set.
 But, at the end of the day, the study found that those who identified with the follower mind-set had more impact on influencing group members than their leadership peers.

 The study determines that our current practice for selecting leaders “is a recipe for establishing ineffective leadership structures and increasing team dysfunction.
 Organizations that utilize democratic processes for the selection of formal leaders (i.e., processes that tap into team member experiences of leadership within their team) may well beneﬁt from doing so.”